 6. Escape to Darocotan or Sibaltan

-One of our latest discoveries in Palawan is the small island of Darocotan, located just 45 minutes from El Nido and the perfect counterpoint to a destination as touristy as El Nido Town.
-If you want to feel like a castaway, sleep in seafront huts (just take a look at these or these to see what we mean), enjoy great snorkeling and, most importantly, picture‑perfect beaches, then you should definitely add one or two nights on this island to your list of things to do in El Nido.
+One of our most recent discoveries in Palawan is the small island of Darocotan, located just 45 minutes from El Nido and the perfect counterpoint to a place as busy as El Nido Town.
+If you want to feel like a castaway, sleep in seafront huts (just take a look at these or these to see what we mean), enjoy great snorkeling and, most importantly, picture-perfect beaches, then you should definitely add one or two nights on this island to your list of things to do in El Nido.

 Sound good?
 You’ll find everything in detail in our Darocotan Guide.